Abed221/Abed221/README.md

 * I'm looking for an oppurtunity as a:
     *Data Analyst
     *Researcher
-* :computer: Currently working on a Stackoverflow survey porject results.
+* :computer: Currently working on a Stackoverflow survey results project.
 * 🌱 Planning to learn machine learning models.

 ## My Portfolio: